Miacidae/Lil-Manster-Public/README.md

   `clean-all.bat` also deletes the base ROM and its saves.

 ----------------
 FOLDER
 OVERVIEW
 ----------------

-`asm` holds most of the nitty gritty code, most of it assembler, as well as the various quality-of-life improvements.
+`asm` holds most of the nitty gritty code—almost of it assembler—as well as the various quality-of-life improvements.
 If you go look in there, you likely already know what you're doing

-`base_rom`, as explained above, is where you put the FE5 ROM what will serve as a base for the aseembler.
+`base_rom`, as explained above, is where you put the FE5 ROM what will serve as a base for the assembler.

 `definitions` holds some of the definition files that aren't in `asm`.